smola/ci-tricks/README.md

 | Version       | Travis/Linux  | Travis/macOS | Appveyor/Windows      |
 | ------------- |:-------------:|:------------:|:---------------------:|
 | `any`         | ✅             | ✅           | ✅                     |

+* '''Note:''' RabbitMQ on macOS will not work on old [Travis images](https://docs.travis-ci.com/user/reference/osx/).
+Use `xcode9.4` or higher.

 ## Contributing